ryanmcalpin/beer-finder/README.md

 ## Major Improvements
 * Add beer detail page as a pager fragment, populated with other beers from that brewery
-* Improve search UX
+* Add sorting options
+* Add glassware icons
 * If beer color is not provided, display average color for style, if provided, of course (api's, am i right?)
 * Incorporate Google Maps API
-* Add more search parameters (search radius, price, etc., depending on BreweryDB)
 * Display a random beer on home page
-* Make home page font consistent throughout app

 ## Legal
 Copyright (c) 2017 Copyright Ryan McAlpin, All Rights Reserved.<br>